codedthemes/berry-free-react-admin-template/README.md

 ## Documentation

-Berry documentation helps you out in all aspects from Installation to deployment - Soon it will be available.
+[Berry documentation](https://codedthemes.gitbook.io/berry/) helps you out in all aspects from Installation to deployment.

 ## Technology Stack